Tresiba Protocols: A Research-Based Overview (Not a Recommendation)

 How Much Weight Loss to Expect

-Lowering of blood glucose; A1c reduction proportional to baseline.
+Comparable A1c reduction to glargine with significantly lower rates of nocturnal hypoglycemia (DEVOTE).
 The headline number from trials is the average — your result will fall somewhere on the distribution around that average.

 For planning purposes: